jonchurch/slack-telegram-connector/README.md

 First remix this project!

 Then you will need to create a slack app.
-Make sure that you are signed into your slack team on the website
+Make sure that you are signed into your slack team from the web.

 Go [here and create a new slack app](https://api.slack.com/apps?new_app=1).